ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 When you select **Broadwell**, you can choose the CPU and RAM combination for the Bare Metal Server according to your needs.

-Table 3.
-Options for Broadwell {{site.data.keyword.baremetal_short}}

 | CPU model options        | RAM options       |
 |:------------- |:------------- |
 | Quad Intel Xeon E7-4820 v4 / 40 cores total, 2.0 GHz | 128 GB, 256 GB, 512 GB, 1 TB, 2 TB, 3 TB |
 | Quad Intel Xeon E7-4850 v4 / 64 cores total, 2.1 GHz | 128 GB, 256 GB, 512 GB, 1 TB, 2 TB, 3 TB |
+{: caption="Table 3.
+Options for Broadwell {{site.data.keyword.baremetal_short}}" caption-side="top"}

 ### Number of Bare Metal Servers
 {: #vc_orderinginstance-bare-metal-number}

 * All servers that you order have the same configuration.
-* If you're planning to use vSAN storage, you can order between 4 and 20 servers.
+* If you're planning to use vSAN storage, you can order 4 - 20 servers.
-* If you're planning to use NFS storage, you can order between 2 and 20 servers.
-However, for production workloads, a minimum of 3 servers is recommended.
-For more information, see [Is a two-node vCenter Server instance highly available?](/docs/services/vmwaresolutions/vmonic?topic=vmware-solutions-faq#is-a-two-node-vcenter-server-instance-highly-available-).
+* If you're planning to use NFS storage, you can order 2 - 20 servers.
+However, for production workloads, a minimum of three servers is recommended.
+For more information, see [Is a two-node vCenter Server instance highly available?](/docs/services/vmwaresolutions/vmonic?topic=vmware-solutions-faq#is-a-two-node-vcenter-server-instance-highly-available-)

 ## Storage settings
 {: #vc_orderinginstance-storage-settings}